Can I obtain a letter confirming I am a registered student?

 Alternatively, you can complete a re-registration application form and return it to ACCA by post or fax - please be advised that we cannot accept an email version of this form for payment security reasons.
-Your application will be processed within 10 - 15 working days upon receipt of the completed form and supporting documents.
-Please contact your local office or ACCA Connect to request the re-registration form.
+Your application will be processed within 10 working days upon receipt of the completed form and supporting documents.
+Download a re-registration form here.

 You will need to pay a fee to re-register, which will be the same as the initial registration fee and any fees that were outstanding when you left the register.
 Unfortunately if your account is suspended, you will be unable to make an online payment through myACCA.

 Whether you are applying for re-registration by submitting the re-registration form or by phoning ACCA Connect, you will be required to supply your previous ACCA registration number.

 If you are resident in a country where ACCA works in partnership with a local accountancy body, and operates as part of a Joint Examination Scheme or Joint Pathway Programme, you must first re-register with your local accountancy body.
 Find out more about re-registration here.